-- Include full-time positions, as well as part-time, seasonal, temporary, volunteer, field experience, observation, internship, etc. - Consider using different section headings; i.e., Related, Teaching, Professional, or Leadership Experience - List most recent and/or relevant experience first - Lead with position title, organization, location (city and state), and dates (month/year) right-aligned - Present information in a consistent order and a consistent format throughout your résumé - Provide a bulleted description of experiences, with emphasis on skills and accomplishments, NOT routine duties - · Make it easy for employers to skim for detail; they will not read lengthy paragraphs - Use action verbs to lead statements and avoid using personal pronouns - Apply the Winning Formula: Action Verb + Subject + Purpose / Method / Result (\See list of Action Verbs on page 4.)
+- May include full-time, part-time, temporary, volunteer, field experience, observation, internship, military, etc. - Consider using different section headings; i.e., Related, Teaching, Professional, or Leadership Experience - List most recent and/or relevant experience first - Lead with position title, organization, location (city and state), and dates (month/year) right-aligned - Provide a bulleted description of experiences, with emphasis on skills and accomplishments, NOT routine duties - Make it easy for employers to skim for detail; they will not read lengthy paragraphs - Begin statements with an action verb and avoid using personal pronouns - Use the correct verb tense (i.e. if currently employed, use present tense verb) - Use Winning Formula: Action Verb + Subject + Purpose / Method / Result (See more examples on page 4)